Sixteen1-6/MathmaticalNeuralNetwork/README.md

 Neural Networks: From Black Box to Glass Box

-Transforming the mysterious "black box" of neural networks into a transparent glass box through comprehensive mathmatical derivaitons
+Transforming the mysterious "black box" of neural networks into a transparent glass box through comprehensive mathematical derivations

 Overview: This repository contains a comprehensive exploration of neural networks.
-It starts from the basics of linear regression and builds all the way up to backpropigation with every step derived.
+It starts from the basics of linear regression and builds all the way up to backpropagation with every step derived.

-What You Can Learn : Linear Regression: Matrix formulations and the normal equation Logistic Regression: Sigmoid functions and cross-entropy loss Neural Networks: Forward propagation and backpropagation algorithms The Universal Pattern: How all methods follow the same core principle: Model -> Loss -> Gradient -> Update
+What You Can Learn: Linear Regression: Matrix formulations and the normal equation Logistic Regression: Sigmoid functions and cross-entropy loss Neural Networks: Forward propagation and backpropagation algorithms The Universal Pattern: How all methods follow the same core principle: Model -> Loss -> Gradient -> Update

-You can view an interactive presentaion thorugh opening presentation/index.html
+You can view an interactive presentation by opening presentation/index.html

-Otherwise you can explore the complete mathmatical derivations found in the docs/ file.
+Otherwise, you can explore the complete mathematical derivations found in the docs/ file.

 Also there is a section on the complete transformation of the mathmatical derivations to python code directly.
-This would be benfical for a complete beginner to understand the foundations.
+This would be beneficial for a complete beginner to understand the foundations.

-MathmaticalNeuralNetwork/
+MathematicalNeuralNetwork/
 ├── 📄 README.md                          # You are here!
 ├──  docs/                              # Mathematical derivations
 │   ├──  linear-regression-derivation.pdf